cjlangan/friend-locator/README.md

 ## TODO

-- Add better way to stop tracking a friend.
 - Add two-way authentication for a friend connection.
 - Maybe make canvas 3D and add an elevation aspect
 - Could maybe improve efficiency if users had direct connection to eachother rather than having to access the server.